PuroSil/patientRegistrationApp/README.md

 # PATIENT REGISTRATION AND MANAGING APPLICATION

 ## WORK IN PROGRESS
-Due to my day job as a software developer this application will progress in phases that depends on the time I have left after my job.
+Due to my day job as a software developer this microservices application will progress in phases that depend on the time I have left after my job.

 ## Live website in progress
 https://petrasil.github.io/patientRegistrationApp/